 Once again co-directed by Gibbons and Powell, CASBS is pleased to offer the next Summer Institute on organizations and their effectiveness from July 10 to July 21, 2017.
 Fourteen fellowships covering tuition, room and board, and travel will be awarded.
 The deadline for applications is January 9, 2017.
-Learn more about the institute’s topics and purpose as well as application eligibility and procedures here.

 It’s difficult to overstate the instrumental role of CASBS in this multi-year effort.
 The summer institute helped Russ Funk, for example, “see how tremendously valuable places like CASBS are for giving scholars shelter from day-to-day demands…and offering time to think about and develop higher impact work.”

 And if the 2016 participants were not previously aware of the historic significance of the ground on which they tread, they certainly were by the end of the two-week institute.